JTOne123/GitHubMassUpdater/SourceLinkPRMessageBody.md

 1) Please approve this pull request and make .NET a better place for .NET developers and their debugging.
 2) **Then just upload the .snupkg file** to https://www.nuget.org/ (now you can find the snupkg file along with the .nuget file)

-You can find more information about SourceLine at the following links
+You can find more information about SourceLink at the following links
 https://github.com/dotnet/sourcelink
 https://www.hanselman.com/blog/ExploringNETCoresSourceLinkSteppingIntoTheSourceCodeOfNuGetPackagesYouDontOwn.aspx